 Consuming Unmanaged DLL Functions

-This section introduces several tasks associated with consuming unmanaged DLL functions.
+This section introduces tasks associated with consuming unmanaged DLL functions and provides more information about platform invoke.
 In addition to the following tasks, there are general considerations and a link providing additional information and examples.

 To consume exported DLL functions

 Minimally, you must specify the name of the function and name of the DLL that contains it.

 You can use an existing class, create an individual class for each unmanaged function, or create one class that contains a set of related unmanaged functions.